tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 >
 > **HARRY:** He's dangerous.

-<mark>This reads painfully like a parent finding out that their son has a boyfriend, and telling them that under No circumstances... are they to see them again.</mark> <mark>Albus gives in</mark> and promises not to see Scorpius anymore.
+<mark x>This reads painfully like a parent finding out that their son has a boyfriend, and telling them that under No circumstances... are they to see them again.</mark> <mark>Albus gives in</mark> and promises not to see Scorpius anymore.

 </james>
 <from {% include citation for=page.cite.plagiarized.aretheygay_cursed at="(8:22)" %}>